sap-tutorials/Tutorials/tutorials/cp-integration-convert-message-structure/cp-integration-convert-message-structure.md

 ---
 title: Map Message Structure
-description: Use the mapping step to convert the message structure to a structure desired by the recipient
+description: Use the mapping step to convert the message structure to a structure desired by the recipient.
 time: 15
 auto_validation: true
 tags: [ tutorial>intermediate, products>sap-cloud-platform]